Month by Month

 February

-Hot and dry perfection
+Hot and dry nationwide

 March